 The North Carolina Violent Death Reporting System (NC-VDRS) also collects data on domestic violence homicides.
 NC-VDRS has collected data since 2004 and uses medical examiner records, vital statistics and law enforcement reports to capture domestic violence related homicides among North Carolina residents.
 Because data is collected from multiple sources, these reports are generally released 2 years after the calendar year in which homicides were perpetrated.
 Fact sheets that provide aggregated information on these homicides can be found at: http://www.injuryfreenc.ncdhhs.gov/About/ncVDRS.htm

-The Attorney General's Office also releases a report that provides information about domestic violence homicides in North Carolina.
+The NC Department of Public Safety also releases a report that provides information about domestic violence homicides in North Carolina.
 Under a state law enacted in 2007, law enforcement agencies are required to report homicides in which the offender had a personal relationship to the victim as defined by Chapter 50-B of the NC General Statutes yearly to the State Bureau of Investigation.
-The Attorney General's Office analyzes these reports and releases a summary report each year providing statewide statistics on domestic violence and family violence homicides.
-The 2010 report can be found here: http://www.ncdoj.gov/
+The NC Department of Public Safety analyzes these reports and releases a summary report each year providing statewide statistics on domestic violence and family violence homicides.
+Click here for the 2015 report.

 Beginning in 2008, NCCADV began collecting information on family violence homicides which were included in a separate list on our website.
 Family violence homicides are homicides that are not covered in the domestic violence homicide list and occur when one family member murders another family member.
 NCCADV supports honoring the families and victims in family violence homicides and acknowledging the devastating impact these homicides have on individuals, families and communities.
-Because the Attorney General's Office releases a report capturing this data, beginning in 2011, NCCADV will no longer collect and post family violence homicide information.
-We support the Attorney General's efforts to maintain this database and capture this data.
+Because the Department of Public Safety releases a report capturing this data, beginning in 2011, NCCADV will no longer collect and post family violence homicide information.
+We support the Department of Public Safety’s efforts to maintain this database and capture this data.
 NCCADV thanks the media, as well as the advocates, allies, and surviving family members who provided assistance and support for this project.